andreasabel/inCode/entry/introducing-the-backprop-library.md

     gradBP :: (forall s.
 Reifies s W => BVar s a -> BVar s b) -> a -> a
     ```

-    If we ignore the existential type/`Reifies` syntax noise, this can be read
+    If we ignore the RankN type/`Reifies` syntax noise, this can be read as:
-    as:

     ``` {.haskell}
     gradBP :: (BVar s a -> BVar s b) -> a -> a